AlfonChitoSalano/GofDesignPatterns/README.md

 ### Adapter
 The intent of this is to convert the interface that clients expect that couldn't be because of incompatible interfaces.

+### Decorator
+The intent of this is to attach additional responsibilities to an object at runtime or commonly called a wrapper.

+### Facade
+The intent of this is to provide a unified interface to make subsystems easier to use.

 ## Behavioral
 ### Observer
 The intent of this is to provide loose coupling between a notifier to listeners.
 If the notifier changes its state then all listeners are notified.
 Some called this pub/sub.